SamuelNaiwo/CICD-With-Jenkins/README.md

 2. If you have an AMI set up already, launch a new instance from there.
 3. For instance type select `t2.micro`.
 4. Select a key pair you have been using previously or create a new one.
-5. For network setting, make sure to allow inbound rules for ssh for your own i.p address and Jenkins i.p address.
-Also open port 3000 for nginx and port 80 for HTTP.
+5. For network setting, when creating a new security group make sure to allow inbound rules for:
+    - SSH port 22 for your IP
+    - SSH port 22 for Jenkins IP
+    - HTTP port 80 for 0.0.0.0
+    - Custom TCP for port 3000 with 0.0.0.0
+    - Custom TCP for port 8080 (Jenkins port) with 0.0.0.0
 6. Click Launch instance.

 ## Create New Job For EC2 Instance